Want to know the secret on how to get rid of hip dips fast?

 The Last Word

-You can have hip dips and still love your body.
+You can have hip dips and still love your body shape.
+Some people think they’re attractive and give you more curves.

 With that said you’re also allowed to hate them too.
 You’re more than allowed to want to fix your hip dips and look your absolute best.